Maasai Mara, Kenya

 Located in an exclusive private conservancy with minimal other tourists

-Call us on 858 345 1761 to start planning your vacation to Saruni Mara or take a look at our itineraries to Maasai Mara and Southern Kenya
+Call us on 020 3993 5269 to start planning your holiday to Saruni Mara or take a look at our itineraries to Kenya

 Saruni Mara is a small, luxurious lodge offering a combination of wilderness and adventure with high standards of service, comfort and style.
 There are six spectacular thatched cottages and a private house, all decorated with antique furniture from Africa, Europe and India, Persian carpets and Maasai art.
 All of the cottages have a different theme and are individually furnished and decorated.
 One of these is a huge family suite with two bedrooms, two bathrooms, a lounge and dining room and a large terrace.